joetech/tampermonkey/README.md

 ### YouTube
 [YouTube Audio Search](./YouTube-Audio-Search-TamperMonkey.js) - When closed captions are enabled, a search box will appear and you can type in a comma-delemited list of search words.
 Then click Search and you'll get a list of links to the start time of each match.

+[YouTube Shorts Maker](./YouTube-Shorts-Maker-TamperMonkey.js) - When closed captions are enabled, a list of clip links will appear, each linking to a spot in the video that the script thought was interesting based on the closed captions.